 For a long time, I resisted the development of technology and stuck with paper books.
 However, a few years ago, I finally bought a Kindle E-reader to save space in my backpack and I haven’t looked back since.

 Not only are e-readers significantly lighter than paper books but I’m now able to load several books onto my device before beginning a trip.
 This means I’m no longer in danger of being stuck with the one torn paperback left in the hostel book exchange before a ten-hour bus ride.

 I recommend the Kindle Paperwhite as it has a backlight which is useful as many hostels don’t have bedside lamps!

-While you don’t want to be the person that’s always on their phone in the hostel common room, it’s undeniable that having a SIM card makes backpacking Europe logistically a lot easier.
+While you can get by with having a lot of offline apps, it certainly makes sense to have a SIM card when backpacking Europe.
 Whether it’s finding your way to your hostel, letting your mum know that you’re alive or meeting up with friends you meet on the road, having data on your phone is incredibly helpful.

 I recommend this Three Prepaid SIM with 12GB data or the Orange Prepaid SIM with 20GB Data as the best international SIM cards for Europe.
 Just remember, to not let having access to the internet take away from the experience of backpacking Europe!

 One of the most relaxing aspects of travelling can be getting onto a long train or bus ride, playing your favourite music or podcast and tune out while looking out the windows.